tilemill-project/tilemill/platforms/osx/packaging.md

     export JOBS=`sysctl -n hw.ncpu`
     npm install . --verbose

-As long as you don't have any globally installed modules, this should deposit all tilemill dependencies in node_modules/.
+As long as you don't have any globally installed modules that tilemill uses, this should deposit all tilemill dependencies in node_modules/.
 Now the task is to check on a few and rebuild a few.